mihaelacr/pydeeplearn/README.md

   * Multiple examples on how to use RBMs, DBNs and CNNs are in `code\MNISTdigits.py` and `code\emotions.py`
   * The code that implements a network which determines the similarity between two inputs is in `code\similarity`
   * The old code that is not based on theano but only numpy is in `code\old-version`.
 This code is incomplete.
 Do not use it.
 It is there for educational purposes because it is easier to understand how to implement RBMs and DBNs without theano.

+# Future and current work
+ I am currently working on completing the CNN implementation and thinking of adding Bayesian optimization to avoid doing CV for finding out hyper parameters.

 # How to install dependencies